xGabrielR/Info-Retrieval/README.md

 <h2>2.
 Final Cloud Infrastructure</h2>
 <hr>

-<p>To register in this documentation of the simple infrastructure, I made a diagram to illustrate the idea, below are the results of project on cloud.</p>
+<p>To register in this documentation of the simple infrastructure, I made a diagram to illustrate the idea, below are the results of project using some cloud providers.</p>

 ![l](https://user-images.githubusercontent.com/75986085/189260758-cc09fd42-3627-4044-ab0f-5447f5bfbb6f.png)